What is the Team Data Science Process?

 TDSP provides recommendations for managing shared analytics and storage infrastructure such as:

-The analytics and storage infrastructure can be in the cloud or on-premises.
-This is where raw and processed datasets are stored.
+The analytics and storage infrastructure, where raw and processed datasets are stored, may be in the cloud or on-premises.
 This infrastructure enables reproducible analysis.
-It also avoids duplication, which can lead to inconsistencies and unnecessary infrastructure costs.
+It also avoids duplication, which may lead to inconsistencies and unnecessary infrastructure costs.
 Tools are provided to provision the shared resources, track them, and allow each team member to connect to those resources securely.
-It is also a good practice have project members create a consistent compute environment.
+It is also a good practice to have project members create a consistent compute environment.
 Different team members can then replicate and validate experiments.

 Here is an example of a team working on multiple projects and sharing various cloud analytics infrastructure components.